rajivkr8207/ComponentMitra/README.md

 - firstly add on Sep 16, 2024
 - updated is add category, filter and searching on sep 27, 2024
+- some fix a code on oct 2, 2024

 ## Table of Contents